kristinemlarson/gnssIR_python/README.md

 September 13, 2019
 gnssIR_lomb.py will now attempt to make a SNR file for you if one does not exist on your machine.
+This will be GPS satellites only.

+September 22, 2019
+I have added a lot of error checking to make sure you are using proper inputs and that you have put the required files in the correct place (i.e. executables and inputs).

 WARNING: These codes do not calculate soil moisture.